troygilman/gong-wiki/content/core-concepts/component.md

 # Component

-Gong's server-side component based design allows for modular UI architectures that previously would only be possible with a front-end solution.
-The component pattern can be used accross your application to structurally package UI and reactivity in one elegant solution.
+Gong's server-side component-based design enables modular UI architectures that traditionally required front-end frameworks.
+The component pattern allows you to package UI elements and their reactivity together in one elegant solution across your application.

 ## Interfaces

-In practice, a Component is a golang type that implements a set of Gong defined interfaces.
-Gong provides the following interfaces for customizing your components.
+A Component in Gong is a Go type that implements one or more Gong-defined interfaces.
+Gong provides the following interfaces for customizing your components:

 ### View

-The View defines the initial `templ.Component` that is rendered when a user views your application.
-It is the only interface that is required for all components.
-This is were the bulk of your UI will be defined.
+The View interface defines the initial `templ.Component` that renders when a user accesses your application.
+It is the only required interface for all components and is where most of your UI will be defined.

 ```go
 type View interface {